+- PT401 Introduction to Research Writing (0 credits Exemption possible with demonstration of research writing skill.)

-- PT 500 Theology of Ministry (2 credits) (available as Legacy) - AP 501 Foundations of Philosophical Theology (2 credits) or ST 601 Foundations of Theology (3 credits) - ST 501 Symbolics (4 credits) (available as Legacy) - ST 605 Covenant Theology (2 credits) (available as Legacy) - OT 603 Preaching the Psalms to a Christian Congregation (1 credit) (available as Legacy) - ET 601 Biblical Theology (3 credits) or ET501 Hermeneutics (3 credits) (available as Legacy)
+- PT 500 Theology of Ministry (2 credits) \

+- AP 501 Foundations of Philosophical Theology (2 credits) or ST 601 Foundations of Theology (3 credits)

+- ST 501 Symbolics (4 credits) \

+- ST 605 Covenant Theology (2 credits) \

+- OT 603 Preaching the Psalms to a Christian Congregation (1 credit) \

+- ET501 Hermeneutics (3 credits) \

+Special/Visiting Students (Credit)

-Special/Visiting Students (For Credit) The Special/Visiting Student Program is designed for students who do not intend to pursue a degree but would like to take courses for credit.
-Students may take up to 20 credits in this program.
-With the approval of the Academic Dean a student who meets all other admissions criteria may transfer into one of our degree programs.
-The Special/Visiting Student Program is not intended to serve as preparation for Gospel ministry.
+The Special/Visiting Student Program is designed for students who do not intend to pursue a degree at IRBS, or are still uncertain which degree path to follow, but would still like to take courses for credit.
+Visiting students may enroll in most courses offered at IRBS, assuming they have met the prerequisites for the class.
+Students may take up to 20 credits in this program without declaring a degree path.
+With the approval of the Academic Dean a student who meets all other admissions criteria may at any time transfer into one of our degree programs.
+The Visiting Student Program is not itself a degree path and is not intended to serve as preparation for Gospel ministry.